 The EQ Bank TFSA GIC rates are (on March 28, 2023):

 What is a TFSA?

-A TFSA is a registered account open to Canadians who are 18 years of age or older and have a valid social insurance number.
-This account is tax-free and this means you get to grow your account faster than if you paid taxes on your returns.
+A TFSA is a registered account open to Canadians who are 18 years or older and have a valid social insurance number.
+This account is tax-free, and this means you get to grow your account faster than if you paid taxes on your returns.